New York Online Sports Betting: Gov. Andrew Cuomo Fully On Board, But Wants Lottery Model

 New York does not report monthly sports betting handle, but because there is no mobile betting, the state has been passed in revenue by New Jersey, Nevada, Pennsylvania, Illinois, Indiana, Colorado and others.

-There are no constitutional issues with mobile sports betting in New York, so there would not be a big overhaul to any bills needed, Addabbo said.
+There are no constitutional issues with NY mobile sports betting, so there would not be a big overhaul to any bills needed, Addabbo said.
 This would be solved by putting servers for mobile betting at the retail locations that already are approved mobile betting operators.

 So while there’s no firm timeline for online betting to launch, there isn’t a ton standing in the way with Cuomo on board.